Why Love and Sacrifice Exclude Each Other

 Love is respect.
 It’s making the other person better every day.
 It’s passion, happiness, and joy… Love is generous, implies liberty, confidence, and it allows us to grow.

 If love doesn’t have any of these qualities, it’s something else.
-This includes if comes with suffering, pain, bitterness, and constant fighting.
+This includes suffering, pain, bitterness, and constant fighting.
 In these cases, it isn’t love.

 Let’s open our eyes

-Let’s open our eyes to be able to enjoy all of the good that love has.
-And, this doesn’t have anything to do with suffering, pain, or pushing ourselves
+Let’s open our eyes to be able to enjoy all of the good that love has to offer.
+And, this doesn’t have anything to do with suffering, pain, or pushing ourselves.